 ICA Vallhalla Frösön

-If you need to travel more than once, you can also buy and charge a bus travel card.
+If you stay longer, you can also buy and charge a bus travel card.
 A minimum of SEK 100 can be charged to bus travel cards.
 There is a cost for the travel card the first time you buy it.

 Länstrafiken also has day tickets, 20-day tickets and more.

 SJ operates trains between Östersund and the rest of Sweden, and has a large number of daily departures.
 You can travel between Sundsvall, Östersund and Trondheim with Norrtåg.
 In summertime, you can travel by Inlandsbanan from Östersund southbound to Mora, or northbound all the way across the polar circle to Jokkmokk and Gällivare.

 If you would like to check whether a train is on time, if there are any cancellations, or for other info that may affect train services, go to:

 SAS flies between Arlanda and Östersund, with connections to the rest of Sweden.